AzureAiDevs/hub/website/2023-aia/2023-04-27-patient-rego-workshop/index.md

     page_url="https://azureaidevs.github.io/hub/2023-aia/day25"
     image_url="https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day25.png"
     title="Build a Patient Registration App"
     description= "🏭Welcome to day 25 of #30DaysOfAzureAI.
-Learn how to automate patient registration using Azure Form Recognizer with our one-hour hands-on lab.
+Learn how to automated patient registration using Azure Form Recognizer with our one-hour hands-on lab.
 Develop a custom model, integrate it with a web app, and define application roles.
 Say goodbye to manual form filling and hello to the power of AI." hashtags="AzureFormRecognizer"
     hashtag="#30DaysOfAzureAi"
 />